couchbase/couchbase-python-client/docs/source/api/couchbase.rst

 ======================

 These methods tend to be more efficient than their single-key equivalents.
-They return a :class:`MultiResult` object (which is a dict subclass) which contains clasS:`Result` objects as the values for its keys
+They return a :class:`couchbase.result.MultiResult` object (which is a dict subclass) which contains class:`couchbase.result.Result` objects as the values for its keys

-.. currentmodule:: couchbase.libcouchbase
+.. currentmodule:: couchbase.connection
 .. class:: Connection

     .. automethod:: set_multi